GolfRider/Good-Links/README.md

     16. Time is more important than money for your health+hapiness
     17. Don't waste your time, otherwise time will waste you
     18. Learning never exhausts the mind - Da Vinci
+    19. "A beginning is a very delicate time, use it wisely" :-)
+    20. To handle yourself, use your head; to handle others, use your heart - E Roosevelt

 ### On IQ